uwindsorcss/csgames-2023-team-a-question/README.md

 ### Output:
-Boolean value representing whether the word can be found (true) in the board or not (false).
+Boolean value representing whether the word can be found (true) in the Board or not (false).
 Your function should return this value.